eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 # Missed opportunity

 In the Spring of 2016, I saw an advert on a train in the <abbr title="London Underground">tube</abbr> for Quintiles who were looking for paid volunteers for some studies.
 I was interested and so I went online to register to be screened for a [trial for M923](http://www.studyforchange.com/wp-content/uploads/5062-QXA79805-IC-Ver-5-dated-07-Mar-2016.pdf).
-The study drug, M923, has potential for treating [autoimmune diseases](https://en.wikipedia.org/wiki/Autoimmune_disease) like rheumatoid arthritis.
+The study drug, M923, has the potential to treat [autoimmune diseases](https://en.wikipedia.org/wiki/Autoimmune_disease) like rheumatoid arthritis.
 The trial would involve 2 nights stay and 13 outpatient visits before getting **£2,910**!

 Some time later, I was invited for a screening and accepted to the trial subject to my <abbr title="General Practice">GP</abbr> sending my medical summary to Quintiles in time.
 This didn't happen.
 I had a good healthcare experience from my GP surgery at that time, Farnham Road Practice in Slough, but they have been poorly let down by very slow admin processing.